Telling a new tale—and following my kind of fun—led me to work I love and feeling more alive.

 But 16 months later, I quit, and years of sad jobs followed after that.

-I no longer feel the need to grow an empire to feel better about myself, but I’m growing my footprint all the same by using storytelling to build a business around fostering caring communities—villages—in the United States, which includes nurturing various passion projects.
+Today, I no longer feel the need to grow an empire to feel better about myself, but I’m growing my footprint all the same by using storytelling to build a business around fostering caring communities—villages—for and by neighbors in the United States, which includes nurturing some passion projects.

 The beauty of the work I do now is that every single job that I claimed was wasting my life turned out to have given me perfect preparation and a perspective that allows me to set myself apart.

-If your work is getting you down, try to lighten your mood as best as you can.
-The more at peace we feel and do things that feel like fun, the more we can access great ideas, curiosity, inspiration, vision, intuition that lead us toward lives that feel better.
+If your work has you down, lighten your mood as best as you can.
+The more at peace you feel and do things that are fun, the more you can access inner guidance—like curiosity, inspiration, intuition and/or vision—that can lead you toward a life that feels better.
+My first book (get it for free) might also help.

 That sound good to you?

-If so, get The Prosperity Papers Recap for a monthly roundup of my stories and updates to help kind and caring neighbors to have fun, feel more alive and stay up on all my work with ONE subscription.
+If so, get The Prosperity Papers Recap for a monthly roundup of my stories to help you feel more alive by doing work you love and to stay up on all my work with ONE subscription.

 HARAMBEE!